FruitieX/homelab/docs/configuration.md

 ## nfs-subdir-external-provisioner

-You can also opt to use NFS instead of iSCSI.
+You can also opt to use NFS with [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) instead of iSCSI.
 It's a bit easier to configure, however there may be various pitfalls involved especially if used as storage for database servers.